(888) 552-6760 SCHEDULE AN APPOINTMENT

 About Me

-At City of Hope, she is a physician-scientist who sees patients in radiation oncology and has a basic science laboratory focused on tumor immunology.
-Her lab is funded by the National Institutes of Health/National Cancer Institute R00 grant, the American Association for Cancer Research, Debbie's Dream Foundation Award for Gastric Cancer Research and City of Hope Chancellors' Award.
-Her laboratory investigations focus on the role of tissue-resident innate immune cells in response to radiation in different tumor microenvironments and she is passionate about translating scientific findings back to the clinic to create better outcomes for cancer patients.
+At City of Hope, Dr. McGee splits her time between treating patients and leading a basic science lab dedicated to tumor immunology.
+Her grant-funded research is supported by the National Institites of Health and National Cancer Institute, the American Association for Cancer Research, Debbie's Dream Foundation for Gastric Cancer Research and City of Hope’s Chancellors' Award.
+Her laboratory investigates how tissue-resident innate immune cells respond to radiation in diverse tumor environments.
+She is deeply passionate about bringing lab discoveries to the clinic to improve cancer care outcomes.